GIOVRUSSO/Control-Group-Code/Action merging/readme.md

 - _behaviors.npy_ contains the sources, repository of all the stochastic behaviors to which the connected cars have access.
 Such behaviors are encoded as discrete probability functions.
 - The notebook _Simulation\_launcher.ipynb_ allows user to write on the files _agent.npy_ and _foe.npy_ by specifying the number of both types of cars to be included in a simulation, as well as their starting road link, departure times and individual goals.
 One can also directly program batches of simulations from this file for convenience.
 - The video embedded in the next section is a recording of an experiment made with the Hardware-in-the-loop platform (a description is given below, see also the paper).
+- _Optimal Decision-Making for Autonomous Agents via Data Composition Extended version.pdf_ is an extended, one column version of the article, where proofs are given in more detail.

 ### Video
 The video, obtained from our HIL experiments, features, side-by-side, a capture of the SUMO simulator, of a smartphone displaying the car's position in a GPS application, and live footage from the passenger's perspective.
 If the embedding lower doesn't work, the video can also be reached through the following link: https://drive.google.com/file/d/1XPu_6-Fd-ZyGrnSD6JCfJ-7YQYguKcW8/view?usp=sharing